Peterpiotr/siguren-documentation/docs/source/operation/regular/self-test.rst

 Damping test
 ------------

-Damping test is performed only for hydraulic type MS units.
+Damping test is performed only for hydraulic type MS Units.
 It is used to check the hardness of the damping chamber.
 Sequence of checks is listed in table below.

 .. csv-table:: Damping test sequence
-   :file: ../../_tables/damping-test.csv
+   :file: /_tables/damping-test.csv
    :delim: ;
    :header-rows: 1
    :class: tight-table